 “Upon comparing novel with replication studies, we realized that the many discrepancies are likely a result of publication bias toward positive findings,” said Duncan.

 According to Duncan and Keller, the tendency to favor publishing significant results over non-significant results is common in research, due both to the desire of publications to showcase groundbreaking findings, and to the decision of authors’ not to submit null findings.
 But, Duncan warns that this bias can be misleading, if one is unaware of it and does not take into account in interpreting the validity of published findings.

 “Publication bias is problematic because it produces a distorted representation of findings in an area of study,” said Duncan.
-“Through our research we found that 96 percent of novel studies were significant compared with just 27 percent of replication attempts, suggesting that novel findings appear much stronger than they actually are.”
+“Through our research we found that 96% of novel studies were significant compared with just 27% of replication attempts, suggesting that novel findings appear much stronger than they actually are.”